 One symptom to look at when discussing probiotics specifically for female digestive health, is the problem of bloating, which is reported to be much more common in women than men.
 This can either be a constant problem, or the bloating can be cyclical and worsen at certain points in the menstrual cycle, due to fluctuating hormone levels.

 Whilst both situations have slightly different physiological causes, the result is the same; digestion is impaired and food is not effectively broken down, causing bloating and wind.

-If constipation is involved (again a condition reported to be much more common in women), a probiotic supplement containing B. lactis BB-12 would be the best recommendation.
-Bifidobacterium lactis BB-12 along with FOS (a prebiotic) helps gently ease/prevent constipation and encourage the proliferation of good bacteria in the colon.
+If constipation is involved (again a condition reported to be much more common in women), a probiotic supplement containing B. lactis BB-12 would be the best.
+Bifidobacterium lactis BB-12 along with FOS (a prebiotic) helps gently ease/discourage constipation and encourage the proliferation of good bacteria in the colon.
 Avoiding constipation is important when managing hormonally related conditions as ‘old’ or spent hormones that have been processed by the liver, are eliminated via the faeces.
 When constipated, these hormones can be re-absorbed back in to the bloodstream from the faecal matter due to the longer transit time, leading to hormonal disturbances.

 For more information regarding probiotics and digestive health, read about probiotics and IBS here.

 When selecting a probiotic supplement it is advised that you choose a product based on your own personal requirements and symptoms.
 Men and women have the same basic flora in the gut, so gender on its own is not a factor when it comes to selecting the right probiotic for digestive health.
 The only implication of gender on our balance of intestinal flora comes from the effect that the various sex hormones have on it, and the tendency for some women to experience GI upset at certain points in their menstrual cycle.

 You can read more about women and probiotics here: